ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 * serve-favicon: this serves the favicon? no idea it's there when you make a blank project :p

 Frontend:
-We use the bootstrap framework.</br>
-By using AJAX, We're able to put the data in the frontend (view).
-Used Tiles for buttons.</br>
-Used ACE editor to post answers. </br>
+* Bootstrap: easy for making nice and responsive views
+* AngularJS: used for client side routing and MVC pattern
+* ACE editor: A code editor, we will use this to post code.
+It will mostly be used for syntaxhighlighting
+* Beautify: Will format the code in the code editor
-Used momentJS and momentJS angular for dynamic relative time!
+* momentJS and momentJS angular for dynamic relative time!

-There are currently 3 pages: a login page, signup page, adminpanel and home page (home page currently gets all exercises and displays the questions when you click on them).

-Printscreen
+* Angular: ngDraggable: used to drop and drag our tiles to remove them
+* ngResource: TODO Arne explain this short!

+##Printscreens

+TODO: Update this printsreens!!!

 ![Printscreen questions](http://erazerbrecht.duckdns.org/Images/NodeJS_REST_MONGO_TEST2.png)
 ![Printscreen](http://i.imgur.com/MTyw8FD.png)

 ##Bulding and using this project
+We used Visual Studio for this project, we recommend [Node.js tools for Visual Studio](https://www.visualstudio.com/en-us/features/node-js-vs.aspx).

 Like every NodeJS project we supply a packages.json file the install the correct dependencies you need. (npm install) If Mongoose doesn't work on your computer take a look at: https://github.com/AP-Elektronica-ICT/project-cloud-applications-codegenie_arnematthewbrecht/issues/2

-To connect to our database you will need the connectioninfo.config file in the /mongoose/ folder (don't hesitate to ask it).

-We used Visual Studio for this project, we recommend [Node.js tools for Visual Studio](https://www.visualstudio.com/en-us/features/node-js-vs.aspx).
+To connect to our database you will need a connectionstring (don't hesitate to ask it).
+U need to put this in a environment variable.
+We used the db (process.env.db) variable.
+U need to set this on your server machine.
+This can easily be done by defining it in the cmd windows where you will start your node server.
+In our project we use a startup script (startnodemon.cmd), there you will need to add the connectionstring!

+If you use Visual Studio and Node.JS tools you can also change the env variabeles in the properties of the project!

 ##Mongoose Schema layout
 For a post/edit to be accepted, the information must pass the validation, the following section will explain what is validated and how to pass it.